 Shon is currently a doctoral candidate in Composition and Rhetoric, within the English departement.
 He received his Masters degree in Teaching English to Speakers of Other Languages at UW in 2010.
 His writing assistance often focuses on the rhetorical level, on the textual choices reflecting an awareness of audience, purpose, and situation, though he hopes to be of help at any stage and with any considerations during the writing process.
 Methodologically, he specializes in ideological analysis, cultural studies, and political rhetoric.
 His scholarly work focuses on contemporary social movement rhetoric, particularly anarchist rhetorics, in the global waves of protest during 2011.

-RAPHAEL MONDESIR - Graduate Tutor (on leave)
+RAPHAEL MONDESIR - Graduate Tutor (on leave until Spring 2014)

 A Raphael is a fifth year PhD grad student in Sociology, in which he also has completed a Masters and taught courses over the past four years.
 He also served as an English instructor for UW's Interdisciplinary Writing Program (IWP).
 His philosophy is that writers can fulfill the requirements of an assignment or projects without sacrificing their own creativity.
 Raphael believes that the most interesting arguments are those that are couched in a rich, substantive debate, and he enjoys engaging writers in conversations that help elucidate the object of those debates.
 He is especially qualified to assist students with journal articles, literature reviews, master's theses, research papers, and literary analyses.
 He enjoys helping writers at all stages -- refining arguments, brainstorming, or organization.
 He looks forward to helping writers in any field or genre.